SimioLLC/OmniverseConnector/Readme.md

 ## 2. Install the Simio Omniverse Connector

 ### Step 1: Download and Unblock the Connector
-1. Download `SimioOmniverseConnector.zip` from this repository.
+1. Download `SimioOmniverseConnector` folder from this repository.
 2. **Unblock the ZIP file**:
    - Right-click on the downloaded `.zip` file.
    - Select **Properties**.